sagiadinos/responsive-html5-video-mrss/README.md

-# responsive-html5-video-mrss
+# Responsive Digitale Signage Tutorial

-A tutorial how to create a responsible html5 site based with content from a media rss with video enclosures
+A tutorial how to create a responsive digital signage html5 site based with content from a media rss with video enclosures

 Live example
 https://smil-control.de/beispiele/smil-academy/media_rss/responsive-sample.html